 This week has been recognised in the UK as national health week, May 14th – 20th.
-Mental health is such an important subject, over the past few years its become something that we have encouraged to talk about more and more.
+Mental health is such an important subject, over the past few years it becomes something that we have encouraged to talk about more and more.
+One thing that I hugely support is the semicolon project and their message towards the symbol.

 Depression, Anxiety, Paranoia, Suicidal thoughts.
 These are just some.
 Mental health covers so much more.